TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 ***Image of Forwarding Mesh here***

 Imaging Node2 being on the OT Shopfloor with no access to the internet but you want to monitor data from that Machine in the cloud.
 Node1 is in the DMZ or on the IT side of your company.
-Node
+Node2 sends its information to Node1 and Node1 "forwards" that information to the Cloud.

+You can have any number of forwarder nodes to overcome any network topology a customer might have!
+You can also use redundant paths by adding a second Node to the IT (DMZ) and have Node2 point at two nodes (s